vickdurazzo/hands-on-databricks/README.md

-# hands-on-databricks
+# Hands-on Databricks

-A collection of practical exercises using Apache Spark on Databricks, focusing on data processing, transformations, and analysis with PySpark and SQL.
+This repository contains practical exercises and mini-projects developed on the Databricks platform, using Apache Spark with PySpark and SQL.
+The goal is to deepen understanding of distributed data processing, transformations, and real-world analysis.

+## Contents

+- 🧪 Data exploration and cleaning
+- 🔄 Data transformations with PySpark
+- 🧮 SQL queries on Spark tables
+- 📊 Aggregations and frequency tables
+- 📝 Temporary views and data filtering

+## Tech Stack

+- Apache Spark
+- PySpark
+- Databricks notebooks
+- Spark SQL

+## How to Use

+1. Clone the repository.
+2. Import the notebooks into your Databricks workspace.
+3. Attach to a cluster and run the cells.

+## License

+This project is licensed under the MIT License.